 *The University will charge Home students £1,540 for each 30 credit module in 2021-22.
 Fees for subsequent years of the course are to be confirmed.

 - DBS (enhanced) £38 for 2 years, students can then chose to renew annually or bi-annually (TBC for 2021)

 - Student membership of BACP £82 annually

 - Residential weekend approx. £300 (held in year 1 only)

 - Professional indemnity insurance £54-£85 annually

 Placement supervision costs vary but are usually within the range of £60-£100 per hour (in years 2-4).
 Fortnightly supervision as required by BACP.
 These costs are influenced by market forces and may increase over the period of the course.

 - Personal therapy £35-£55 per hour (min of 20 hours over the whole course)

 - Each year students are asked to bring in contributions for a shared lunch, approx. £10 a year.

-Classes will take place on Thursdays between 10am-5pm at Westwood campus, University of Warwick.
+Classes will take place on Tuesdays between 10am-5pm at Westwood campus, University of Warwick.